dheerajsk26/Gen-AI-Roadmap-For-Data-Analysts/README.md

 - Have used an LLM chat interface and made at least one API call
 - Want a structured path toward using generative AI credibly in analytics work, not just as a novelty

-## Ideas for extending

-- Persist progress with `localStorage` or a small backend
-- Add a "time spent" field per stage
-- Export completed checklist as a PDF or markdown summary for a resume/portfolio
-- Add links to specific external resources per task

-Contributions and forks welcome — open an issue or a PR if you have suggestions.

 ## License